kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 \(C\) Thirty minutes at idle.

-\(2\) The operation of the propeller throughout the engine endurance tests prescribed in part 33 of this chapter.
+\(2\) The operation of the propeller throughout the engine endurance tests prescribed in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]].

 \(c\) An analysis based on tests of propellers of similar design may be used in place of the tests of paragraphs (a) and (b) of this section.